tomgco/gyro.js/README.md

-# jGyro
+#gyro.js

-jGyro is a Jquery Plugin which combines all the current interfaces on reading Gyro and Accelerometer information if your device supports it.
+gyro.js is an adaptor which combines all the current interfaces and standards on reading Gyro and Accelerometer information and combines them into one simple object.

 ## Tested Compatability
 	iPhone >= iOS 4.x